FelixDubois/tval/README.md

 - Expression like `tan(pi/2)` should return `inf` and not the maximum value for a `long double`.

 ### What I want to work on ?
+- Add `-p` parrameter to be able to set the precision of the result.
 - Include more functions and constants.
 - Find a better way to evaluate expression than the SYA algorithm.
 - Add complex numbers